-Capital programming staff coordinates with the Systems Planning Division regarding performance-based planning and programming (PBPP) processes, the RCIS, the project prioritization and scoring process, congestion management, and air quality conformity in the development and maintenance of the regional TIP (including tracking and programming discretionary grants) to ensure equitable access to a safe, resilient and reliable transportation system.
+Capital programming staff coordinates with the Systems Planning Division regarding performance-based planning and programming (PBPP) processes, the RCIS, the project prioritization and scoring process, congestion management, and air quality conformity in the development and maintenance of the regional TIP (including tracking and programming discretionary grants).
 Capital programming staff assists the Regional Planning Division in the development of the LRTP and to advance recommendations from subregional studies into the S&D program.
 Staff facilitates TIP discussions with Local Project Development, Environmental and Sustainability Planning, and Finance and Administration during bi-annual TIP development and when any interim funding revisions are needed.
 The TIP is updated every two years; NJTPA board of Trustees adopted the current FY 2024-2027 TIP and FY 2024 S&D program in September 2023.
 As part of the TIP project intake process, Central Staff participates in NJDOT's CPSC and CPC meetings and serves as liaison with Systems Planning and members of the RTAC to convey NJTPA findings of related studies and project concerns.